Cisco Systems, Inc. (CSCO) Shares Soar Above 1-Year High - News Heater

 Is It Worth Investing in Cisco Systems, Inc. (NASDAQ: CSCO) Right Now?

-Cisco Systems, Inc. (NASDAQ: CSCO) has a higher price-to-earnings ratio of 17.26x compared to its average ratio,, and the 36-month beta value for CSCO is at 0.96.
-Analysts have varying views on the stock, with 7 analysts rating it as a “buy,” 1 rating it as “overweight,” 15 as “hold,” and 1 as “sell.”
+The price-to-earnings ratio for Cisco Systems, Inc. (NASDAQ: CSCO) is 16.96x, which is above its average ratio.
+Moreover, the 36-month beta value for CSCO is 0.96.
+Analysts have varying opinions on the stock, with 7 analysts rating it as a “buy,” 1 as “overweight,” 14 as “hold,” and 1 as “sell.”

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.